10bo/node-express-send-email/README.md

 This is an example of how an order confirmation can be sent from a Node express server.

+This project was initially created using the express-generator package.

 # How to run the server

 * Run `npm install`